 Crossmines is one of the best advancements of Minesweeper ever created. ... completely tears up any strategy a player may have hoped of carrying over from the original game.

-Crossmines is a great development of the minesweeper game, where cells are not just square-shaped, and may link with other cells.
-The result is a game of logic that can be enjoyed by easy-going or hardy puzzlers alike!
+Crossmines is a development of the minesweeper game.
+Here, cells are not just square-shaped, and may link with other cells.
+The result is a game of logic that can be enjoyed by casual players and puzzle enthusiasts.

 You can play the simple 'classic minesweeper' game, or choose some of the more challenging Crossmines variations that add a new depth of thinking to the game.
 More experienced players will develop strategies that avoid unnecessary risk, and use sophisticated logic to deduce the locations of hidden mines.

 After playing most minesweeper games for a few rounds, players fall into a boring mechanical pattern and start thinking less!
 Crossmines gives you more variations, which breaks up the regular logic so you have to keep thinking to solve the puzzles.

 When you choose a new game, just click on a Quick Setting 1 to 10.
 Progress through the levels to see the variations that Crossmines offers.
 You can also configure you own game.